dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Proposed Method

 \section{Proposed Method}

 Face demorphing is the inverse of the morphing problem.
-The intricacy lies not only in the absence of the morphing technique used (landmark-based or deep learning based) but also in the lack of constraints on the output space.
+The complexity lies not only in the absence of knowledge of the morphing technique used (landmark-based or deep learning based) but in the lack of constraints on the output space.
 Given a morph $\mathcal{X}$, the goal of the demorphing operator, denoted as $\mathcal{DM}$ is to recover the constituent face images,

 satisfying the following conditions:

 and,